-DATES: Potential applicants are required to submit a brief preapplication, referencing Program Notice DE-FG02-06ER06-03 for receipt by DOE by 4:30 p.m., Eastern Time, December 15, 2005.
-Preapplications will be reviewed for conformance with the guidelines presented in this Notice and suitability in the technical areas specified in this Notice.
-A response to the preapplications encouraging or discouraging formal applications will be communicated to the applicants by December 23, 2005.
+Potential applicants are required to submit a brief preapplication, referencing Program Notice DE-PS02-08ER08-03 for receipt by DOE by 4:30 pm, Eastern Time, November 13, 2007.
+Preapplications will be reviewed for conformance with the guidelines presented in this Funding Opportunity Announcement (FOA) and suitability in the technical areas specified.
+A response to the preapplications encouraging or discouraging formal applications will be communicated to the applicants by December 11, 2007.
+Applicants who have not received a response regarding the status of their preapplication by this date are responsible for contacting the program to confirm this status.

 Only those preapplicants that receive notification from DOE or USDA encouraging a formal application may submit full applications.
 No other formal applications will be considered.
-Formal applications in response to this Notice must be received by DOE by 8:00 p.m., Eastern Time, February 23, 2006.

-ADDRESSES: Preapplications referencing Program Notice DE-FG02-06ER06-03 should be sent as PDF file attachments via e-mail to: SCbiomass.genomics@science.doe.gov with

-"Preapplication DE-FG02-06ER06-03" as the subject.
+Preapplications referencing FOA DE-PS02-08ER08-03 should be sent as PDF file attachments via e-mail to: SCbiomass.genomics@science.doe.gov with "Preapplication DE-PS02-08ER08-03" as the subject.
 No FAX or mail submission of preapplications will be accepted.